Rechercher

 Objectives

-This project aims to explore the concepts of co-generation of data, content, and AI, with a focus on collective data rights.
+This project aims to explore the concepts of co-generation of data (including all types of media content), and AI models, with a focus on collective data rights.

-By examining existing initiatives, we seek to build on their findings and provide actionable recommendations for policy makers on how to develop and integrate these concepts further in the context of AI.
+By examining selected case studies and jurisdictions, we seek to build on their findings and provide actionable recommendations for policy makers on how to develop and integrate these concepts further in the context of AI.

 As the deployment of AI technologies accelerates, there is an urgent need to rethink governance models, collective data rights, and ownership in digital ecosystems, with a focus on ethical AI deployment for public good.

-In the face of rapidly advancing AI technologies, traditional laws are becoming obsolete.
-This project aims to examine how existing concepts of rights and governance models related to co-generation and co-opetition can be further developed to provide optimal benefits in the context of AI.
-Our goal is to rethink rights and governance models in digital ecosystems related to co-generation, with the aim of promoting transnational convergence of policies on digital rights and obligations.
-This will enable better data sharing, which is needed to achieve the UN Sustainable Development Goals.
+In the face of rapidly advancing AI technologies, traditional laws and regulations are struggling to keep pace.
+This project aims to examine how existing concepts of rights and governance models relating to co-generation and co-opetition can be further developed to provide optimal benefits in the context of AI.
+We aim at promoting transnational convergence of policies on digital rights and obligations which will enable better data sharing and aid achieve UN Sustainable Development Goals.

 Team